PriyanshPorwal999/Crop_Recommendation/README.md

+# Crop and Fertilizer Recommendation System using Machine Learning
+# Problem Statement
+Design a machine learning-based recommendation system to suggest the most suitable crops and fertilizers for a given piece of agricultural land.
+The system should analyse soil properties, weather conditions, and other relevant parameters to optimize agricultural productivity and sustainability.

+# Aim
+The aim of this project is to develop a crop and fertilizer recommendation system using machine learning techniques.
+The system will help farmers make informed decisions by analysing environmental and soil conditions to ensure optimal crop growth and resource utilization.

 # Crop_Recommendation
 Welcome to an intelligent solution designed to empower farmers and agricultural professionals! 🚜🌱 This machine learning-based system analyzes soil and environmental conditions to recommend the most suitable crop to grow and the optimal fertilizer to use, promoting sustainable agriculture and maximizing yield.